Skip to content

 To achieve great data integrity standards at high rates of change without putting other business assets at risk, your enterprise should invest in 2 key areas:

-1. Data intelligence
+1. Data Intelligence

 2. Agile development

-The latter is a way of rapidly testing and bringing solutions to market for end-users to get their hands on.
+The latter is a way of rapidly testing and bringing solutions to the market for end-users to get their hands on.
 If things don’t work out, pivoting is simple and even encouraged.

 “Unlike small startups, enterprise companies need to deal with putting 1000s of employees first—not the technologies or processes.”